JhoAraSan/scripts/Tech/README.md

 ## Introduction

-The Word Encryption Application is a Python-based tool designed to find the longest word in a given list, encrypt it using the Caesar cipher method, and, if the longest word is a URL, extract its domain for further encryption.
+The Word Encryption Application is a Python-based tool designed to find the longest word in a given list, encrypt it using the Caesar method, and, if the longest word is a URL, extract its domain for further encryption.
 This application is built using FASTAPI, establishes a connection to MongoDB for data storage, and is containerized using Docker.

 ## Application Components